Who we are

 What we do

-PRIED carries out research on economic, social and environmental effects of the government policies in energy sector.
-We have successfully conducted multiple research studies on topics as diverse as the social and economic impacts of coal mining and coal-based power generation on local communities and the financial hurdles that rooftop solar power installation faces.
+PRIED carries out evidence-based and actionable research on economic, social and environmental effects of the government policies in energy sector.
+This research seeks to find empirical data and evidence from the ground and then formulates its findings in such a way that it can be used for practical purposes such as policy advocacy and policy reforms.
+We have successfully conducted multiple research studies on topics as diverse as the social, economic and environmental impacts of coal mining and coal-based power generation on local communities in Thar, financial hurdles that rooftop solar power installation faces and the solarization of high loss electricity feeders in Karachi.

-PRIED is a founder and active member of the Alliance for Climate Justice and Clean Energy (ACJCE), a civil society network that endeavours to divert Pakistan from fossil-fuel-based energy production.
+PRIED is a founder and active member of the Alliance for Climate Justice and Clean Energy (ACJCE), a civil society network that endeavors to divert Pakistan from fossil-fuel-based energy production.
 The alliance, simultaneously, advocates for the adoption of such clean and renewable sources of energy that are socially suitable, economically affordable and environmentally sustainable.
 PRIED is also the founding member of RE Coalition, a network of research organizations working for the promotion of renewable energy in Pakistan.
+We are also working in close collaboration with a number of regional and global partners and allies.

 PRIED regularly engages with legislators, policymakers, aid organizations and international financial institutions in order to facilitate and promote policies that ensure an equitable and sustainable development in energy sector.
 The most important means that it employs for this engagement is a parliamentary caucus which is in its early phase of institutionalization and which, through its cross-party critique, aims to improve legislation for a transition to renewable energy and climate justice.
 The caucus also helps PRIED collaborate closely with parliamentarians to improve policy critique, policy planning and policy coordination within the parliament on all energy-related issues.

 PRIED engages regularly with reporters, editors, filmmakers and social media content creators to ensure that our research and advocacy work are carried to a wide audience.
-This engagement helps us create public awareness about the impacts of fossil-fuel-based energy production and initiate a media discourse on the urgent need for a transition to renewable energy.
+This engagement helps us develop media literacy about energy transition and climate justice as well as create public awareness about the impacts of fossil-fuel-based energy production and initiate a media discourse on the urgent need for a transition to renewable energy.
 It also enables us to highlight the flaws and failures of the government’s energy policies and underscore the importance of providing climate justice to the victims of those policies.